wangshijun/angular-humanize/README.md

-angular-numbers
+angular-humanize
 ===============

-angular filter for formatting numbers, currencies
+angular bandings for formatting numbers, currencies to be human readable